Metals and Non-metals

 It is a branch of chemistry which deals with the study of carbon-based compounds.
 It mainly applies to the study of the behavior, characteristics, compositions and the properties of the organic compounds.
 It is also known as The Chemistry of Life.

 A branch of chemistry that deals with the study of metals and gaseous matter or materials which do not contain carbon as an element in it is called as Inorganic chemistry.
-It is opposite to that of Organic Chemistry.
+It is opposite side of Organic Chemistry.

 The combined study of using physics and chemistry to explain chemical systems is called as Physical chemistry.
 This branch relates to the physical properties along with the structure of matter and energy.
 The sub-branches coming under this field are quantum physics and thermodynamics.